 In the 2015 Procurement Plan, the IPA adopted some minor changes from the 2014 Plan.
 The hedge ratios for the April procurement event were adjusted to 100% of the expected load for off-peak hours for June through October delivery in the current year and for on-peak hours for June, September, and October delivery in the current year.
 The hedge ratio was left at 106% only for the on-peak hours of July and August.
-The target hedge ratios for delivery in subsequent years were adjusted to 50% for all months (June-May) of the following year for the September procurement event, 37.5% for all months of the following year for the April event, 25% for all months of the second year out for the September event, and 12.5% for all months of the second year.
+The target hedge ratios for delivery in subsequent years were adjusted to 50% for all months (June-May) of the following year for the September procurement event, 37.5% for all months of the following year for the April event, 25% for all months of the second year out for the April event.